 The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 require public and private educational institutions to provide equal access to all students and staff with special needs.
 If equal access cannot be provided via this manner of delivery, the physical media must be made available to the Office of Academic Services for Students with Special Needs.

-Instructions for Accessing Streamed Content via Sakai (or ANGEL)
+Instructions for Accessing Streamed Content via Sakai

 Please refer to Accessing streamed films for class for access information and troubleshooting steps.